 As a part of the historic Chautauqua Institution, visitors to Chautauqua Opera not only witness high-quality operatic performances, but they also have access to the huge range of programming that Chautauqua Institution has to offer.
 It is this unique cross-pollination of disciplines that makes Chautauqua Institution and Chautauqua Opera a destination for travelers from across the nation.

 ABOUT THE CHAUTAUQUA OPERA CONSERVATORY

 The Chautauqua Opera Conservatory is an intensive educational program that seeks to offer the highest caliber of training for young singers who are on their way to a professional career.
-The program has been under the leadership of Marlena Kleinman Malas for 42 years.
-Each year, through a competitive audition and admissions process, a select group of 45 singers are chosen to study, coach, and perform for seven weeks on the grounds of the Chautauqua Institution.
-The Conservatory produces two operas each summer.
-The first production is semi-staged with a reduced instrumental ensemble and is performed in McKnight Hall.
-The second production is fully staged with costumes and props and is performed in the Chautauqua Amphitheater with the Music School Festival Orchestra.
-The Conservatory season closes with a musical, which will be produced in Norton Memorial Hall for the first time in 2022.
+The program has been under the leadership of Marlena Kleinman Malas for 43 years.
+Each year, through a competitive audition and admissions process, a select group of singers are chosen to study, coach, and perform for seven weeks on the grounds of the Chautauqua Institution.
+The Conservatory produces two operas and a musical each summer.

-As part of their intensive training, students are also involved in numerous weekly masterclasses, recitals, and concerts, led by world-renowned guest artists and resident faculty which have included Renee Fleming, Susan Graham, Brian Zeger, Mikael Eliasen, and Craig Rutenberg, among others.
+As part of their intensive training, students are also involved in numerous weekly masterclasses, recitals, and concerts, led by world-renowned guest artists and resident faculty which have included Renée Fleming, Susan Graham, Brian Zeger, Mikael Eliasen, Ricky Ian Gordon, Ben Moore and Craig Rutenberg, among others.